remains of antiquity are constantly

 National Archaeological Museum of Tarragona: (left) Dionysus/Bacchus (IInd century AD) ; (centre) relief portraying Jupiter Ammon similar to those at Foro di Traiano and Merida; (right) marble columns and a statue from Villa dels Munts; see other statues which were found in the theatre

 In the eastern provinces of the Roman Empire it often occurs to come across works of art or monuments in which the Greek/Roman models are mixed with elements of local cultures (e.g. in the statues at Nemrut Dagi or in the Temple of Bel at Palmyra).
-In the western provinces where local traditions were less rooted the upper classes decorated their monuments and houses very much in line with Greek/Roman patterns.
+In the western provinces where local traditions were less rooted the upper classes decorated their monuments and houses closely following those of Rome.

-National Archaeological Museum of Tarragona: (left) domestic fountain (IInd century AD); (right) statue of Infant Hercules strangling a goose, a symbol of Juno, which was found at Collegium Fabrum, the seat of the corporation of building workers of Tarragona (marble from Paros)
+National Archaeological Museum of Tarragona: (left) domestic fountain (IInd century AD - see a similar one near Rome); (right) statue of Infant Hercules strangling a goose, a symbol of Juno, which was found at Collegium Fabrum, the seat of the corporation of building workers of Tarragona (marble from Paros)

 Labuntur altis interim ripis aquae,

 |While the streams go gliding, between their steep banks,

 with the doors of his bedroom open, oftentimes in the open

 Suetonius - The Lives of the Twelve Caesars - Loeb Classical Library.

 It is likely that Augustus' fountain was a small one and that the water did not make a disturbing noise, but flowed gently out of it.
 It might have been very similar to that shown above, the elaborate work of art of a talented sculptor (a simpler model can be seen at Ostia and a catalogue of Roman garden fountains can be seen on the walls of Villa di Poppea near Pompeii).